Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Binding Skinned Meshes to Skeletons at Runtime.md

 is often referred to as the “skin matrix”.
 In vanilla Entities Graphics, Unity assigns a dynamic buffer of these skin matrices to each skinned mesh primary entity.
 It is then up to whatever animation solution exists to drive these buffers for every skinned mesh attached to the animated skeleton.
-And then each of these buffers is uploaded to the GPU.
+Afterwards each of these buffers is uploaded to the GPU.

-Kinemation instead opts to store the bindposes and the binding resulting bone indices in the skeleton within persistent GPU buffers.
-That way, Kinemation only has to upload all the bones’ local-to-skeleton transforms to the GPU once.
+Kinemation instead opts to store the bindposes and the bone binding indices in the skeleton within persistent GPU buffers.
+That way, Kinemation only has to upload all the bones’ local-to-skeleton transforms to the GPU once for all skinned meshes.
 The GPU is then responsible for converting the QVVS transforms into matrices and computing the skin matrices for each mesh.
-This saves a bunch of CPU processing power and CPU-to-GPU bandwidth at the cost of adding a tiny (for the GPU) workload to the GPU.
+This saves a bunch of CPU processing power and CPU-to-GPU bandwidth at the cost of adding a tiny workload to the GPU.

 What this difference means is that Kinemation is impacted much less by skinned meshes that are split up into multiple different parts.
 If a character is composed of modular parts, and those modular parts are reused by multiple characters, you may get better instancing performance and reduced GPU memory usage by keeping the meshes split.
-It also is easier to implement at runtime in Kinemation due to Kinemation’s binding mechanism.